3022-2/raccoon_clipper/README.md

 # crypto clipper builder written in python
-## A GUI based builder for making custom crypto stealing malware supporting btc, eth, ltc, xmr
+## A GUI based builder for making custom crypto stealing malware that bypasses most antiviruses including windows defender
 ## GUI AND MALWARE DESIGNED FOR WINDOWS COMPUTERS - ANY OTHER SYSTEM WONT RUN

 gui features